 - Arpan won the Dasra Girl Power Award in the category of ‘Safety and Mobility’ in March 2015.
 The Dasra Girl Power Awards is an initiative that recognises impactful and innovative programs that work with adolescent girls in three distinct areas of interventions – Health, Education and Life Skills.

 - Arpan won the Global NGO Excellence Award in the category of ‘Child Rights’.
-The ceremony was organised by World CSR Congress on 18th February, 2015 at Taj Lands End, Mumbai.
-The award is special because finally the work done on the prevention of ‘Child Sexual Abuse’ is now being acknowledged.
+This was awarded on 18th February 2015 by the World CSR Congress at Taj Lands End, Mumbai.

 - Arpan received the Jamnalal Bajaj Uchit Vyavahar Puraskar (Council for Fair Business Practices) 2011 in the category of Charitable Associations for their outstanding achievements/contribution in adhering to the highest ethical practices and providing complete satisfaction to beneficiaries and other stakeholders.

-“When we heard Arpan’s presentation on their work in helping prevent and reduce the occurrence of Child Sexual Abuse, we couldn’t help but applause the efforts that are being put in by Arpan and its team.
-Arpan functions on a child centered model.
+“When we heard Arpan’s presentation on their work in helping prevent and reduce the occurrence of Child Sexual Abuse, we couldn’t help but applaud the efforts that are being put in by Arpan and its team.
+Arpan functions on a child-centered model.

 What moved us is the fact that the organisation is not aiming at scalability.
-It is going right to the root of the end beneficiaries which are children, but at the same time they also recognize that they need to address and handle cases of Adult survivors of child sexual abuse so that there are fewer cases of revictimisation.
+It is going right to the root of the end beneficiaries which are children, but at the same time, they also recognise that they need to address and handle cases of Adult survivors of child sexual abuse so that there are fewer cases of revictimization.